 - Punitive damages

 In most cases, there are no limitations on financial damages that can have an actual dollar amount placed on them.
-It is important that injured victims are reasonable in evaluating these damages, but a Fulton County personal injury lawyer could rely on their experience and knowledge to accurately estimate future medical costs and future lost wages.
+It is important that injured victims are reasonable in evaluating these damages, but a Fulton County personal injury attorney could rely on their experience and knowledge to accurately estimate future medical costs and future lost wages.

 Non-Economic and Punitive Damages